Homa/rhelements.github.io/docs/framework-integration/patternfly-elements-angular-integration.md

-# Add RH Elements to Angular app
+# Add PatternFly Elements to Angular app

 1. To start, scaffold an angular app:

     ```bash
     npm install -g
-    ng new angular-rhelements
+    ng new angular-patternfly-element
-    cd angular-rhelements
+    cd angular-patternfly-element
     ng serve --open
     ```

 2. Add required packages:

-    In this step, we install and include web component library that we want to use (rh-card) and polyfill libraries, if needed, in our app.
+    In this step, we install and include web component library that we want to use (pfe-card) and polyfill libraries, if needed, in our app.

-    Here are listed three options to include RH Elements:
+    Here are listed three options to include PatternFly Elements:

     - ES5 UMD compatible

       ```bash
       npm install @webcomponents/webcomponentsjs --save
       npm install requirejs --save
-      npm install @rhelements/rh-card --save
+      npm install @patternfly/pfe-card --save
       ```

       Open src/index.html and add installed packages: